 Space the final frontier perhaps but also a subject loved by preschoolers everywhere!
-I admit I am not sure if it was a book or somewhere else ( which means tv) that my son was introduced to comets but I wanted to jump on the introduction and teach him a little more.
+I admit I am not sure if it was a book or somewhere else ( which means TV) that my son was introduced to comets but I wanted to jump on the introduction and teach him a little more.
 I think that is key with early learning, if they show an interest in something run with it, you don’t have to teach them a full unit of study, just don’t ignore the interest and their curiosity will inspire you!
+So with that we decided to use that interest for our letter of the week c activity.

 - Gather your materials.
 You will need some black paper but in a pinch you can do what we did and color a white paper with black crayons ( but I had to go over it a few time to make it dark enough for photos – with my son’s permission , it was his art), some sticky back sparkly foam, white tissue paper streamers, markers, scissors and star stickers.